 bears velvety deep-purple flowers with red stars at their center.
 This self-sowing annual was originally grown by Grandpa Ott, a Bavarian immigrant, who lived on a 40-acre farm in St. Lucas, Iowa and was preserved by the family in conjunction with the Seed Savers Exchange.
 This one can climb to 15 feet tall if given support to grow on.
 Grandpa Ott’s grows very quickly, spreads easily and looks stunning.
 It will also adapt to part shade.

 Although called “morning glory” the Moonflower will start to bloom in the late afternoon and close in the morning light.
 If the day is overcast or cool and cloudy they may stay open for a longer period.
 Moonflower is fragrant enough to perfume the air within 6 feet of the blossoms and loved by hummingbirds and night moths, including the large Sphinx Moth.
 The blooms are 5-6 inches across and the vines can grow up to 20 feet.
 They are native to tropical and subtropical regions of the New World, from northern Argentina north to Mexico and Florida.

 By Engrid Winslow

 Yes, it is still very cold and very dark but nothing fills the heart in the dead of winter than planning for spring.
 What should you be doing now that will keep those spirits up?
-Plan your vegetable and herb garden!
+Plan your vegetable garden and herb garden!